atytgat/air-quality-predictor/README.md

 # Predicting the concentration of fine particles (PM2.5) in the air of Beijing.

-A neural network is trained to predict the air-quality in Beijing based on the concentration of certain particles, the temperature, precipitation, wind speed etc.
+A neural network is trained to predict the air quality in Beijing based on the concentration of certain particles, the temperature, precipitation, wind speed, etc.

 # Data
 The dataset used contains hourly air pollutants data from 12 nationally controlled air-quality monitoring sites.
 The air-quality data are from the Beijing Municipal Environmental Monitoring Center.
 The meteorological data in each air-quality site are matched with the nearest weather station from the China Meteorological Administration.
-The time period is from March 1st, 2013 to February 28th, 2017 [2].
+The time period is from March 1st, 2013 to February 28th, 2017.

 There are a total of 15 features used to predict the PM2.5 concentration
 1. year: year of data Input Variable